daria-kotova/master_project/research/research-progress.md

 Results:

-- The GPS-tracking wasn't precise enough
+- The GPS-tracking wasn't precise enough.
-- It was hard to position yourself in the space and even harder to coordinate with each other
+- It was hard to position yourself in the space and even harder to coordinate with each other.
 - Curious to see the outcome.
-Doing it together added to the fun
+Doing it together added to the fun.